7 Easy To Make Leftover Ham Recipes

 - 4 tablespoons corn starch

-I hope you try some of these easy leftover ham recipes and let me know if your family enjoyed them.
+I hope you try some of these easy leftover ham recipes.
+Let me know if your family enjoyed them.
 It’s all about cooking from scratch and eating together as a family.
 Thanks for being prepared for the unexpected.
 May God bless this world, Linda